 Types of HD rat models (Ramaswamy., McBride, & Kordower., 2007)

 Previously, the HD models relied on neurotoxin-mediated striatal lesioning.
-In this disease, striatum and the intrastriatal injections of glutamate receptor agonists could result in selective loss of the GABAergic neurons.
+In this disease, the striatum and the intrastriatal injections of glutamate receptor agonists could result in selective loss of the GABAergic neurons.
 The first neurotoxins used were ibotenic acid and kainic acid.
 These compounds were succeeded by quinolinic acid because the lesions caused by quinolinic acid spare striatal interneurons, which are usually not affected in HD.
 Besides, peripheral administration of mitochondrial toxins such as 3‑nitropropionic acid (3‑NPA) and malonate was used to generate HD models.
 These toxins deplete cellular energy by targeting the electron transport chain.
 Also, mitochondrial toxin-induced striatal lesions were used as acute models of HD in rodents.
-The excitotoxic animal models demonstrate a characteristic disease profile consistent with the features of Huntington’s disease and strongly suggest that the pathogenesis of HD involve an excitotoxic process.
+The excitotoxic animal models demonstrate a characteristic disease profile consistent with the features of Huntington’s disease and strongly suggest that the pathogenesis of HD involves an excitotoxic process.
 The excitotoxic lesion models have efficiently highlighted the potential pathways and processes involved in the pathogenesis of HD, including mitochondrial dysfunction, abnormal NMDA-type glutamate receptor-mediated signaling, and associated energy depletion.

 Quinolinic acid (Sanberg et al., 1989)

 Quinolinic acid (QA) became the most preferred excitotoxin for use in Huntington’s disease studies.
-QA was found in the urine of several species receiving tryptophan-rich diet.
+QA was found in the urine of several species receiving a tryptophan-rich diet.
 Tryptophan could cross the blood-brain barrier and is taken up by astrocytes, macrophages, microglia, and dendritic cells to be converted into kynurenine.
 Normal levels of QA are not damaging, but even small increases in QA levels could cause toxicity.
 In the postmortem brains of HD victims, an increase in the enzyme 3-hydroxyanthranilic acid oxygenase that converts the QA into kynurenine was observed as compared to the level in control brains.
 This enzyme was significantly increased in the striatum, the most vulnerable neurons in the HD brain.
 This data suggested that there is a higher than the normal conversion of kynurenine to QA in the striatum at toxic levels, and this pathway leads to neuronal death.
 Interestingly, the administration of QA to the mouse striatum upregulates the htt protein.
 This association of QA to the htt protein and the protein-related toxicity makes it the most relevant model for studying Huntington’s disease.
 QA is preferred for modeling HD because of its easy applicability to rodents and larger animals such as nonhuman primates.
 Also, the QA model influences cognitive function.
 Another reason for its widespread use is that it mimics the cell death that closely resembles the mechanism of neuronal death observed in HD brains.

 3-Nitropropionic Acid (Ramaswamy., McBride, & Kordower., 2007)

 3-Nitropropionic acid (3-NP) is an irreversible inhibitor of the mitochondrial enzyme succinate dehydrogenase.
 3-NP invariably causes cell death in the caudate-putamen and induces severe dystonia.
 The 3-NP model is reliably used for studying HD as it mimics a downstream process of cell death, such as mitochondrial impairment resembling the pathogenesis of Huntington’s disease.
 The enzymes involved in the tricarboxylic acid cycle (TCA) and the electron transport chain are downregulated in the HD brain.
 Aconitase and complex II, III, and IV activities are also minimized in the caudate and putamen.
-Abnormal formation of reactive oxygen species (ROS) leads to the disruption of mitochondrial activity.
+The abnormal formation of reactive oxygen species (ROS) leads to the disruption of mitochondrial activity.
 And, the inhibition of enzymes involved in the electron transport chain could lead to increased electron leakage from the mitochondria and gear up the production of ROS such as superoxide radical (O2 −•), hydrogen peroxide (H2O2), and the hydroxyl radical (OH−•).
 These reactive oxygen species damage cellular membranes and genetic material, as shown by the DNA damage marker 8-hydroxydeoxyguanosine (OH8dG).
 3-NP induces mitochondrial damage by inhibiting the succinate dehydrogenase, an enzyme involved in both the electron transport chain and the TCA.
 3-NP could cross the blood-brain barrier and thus could be administered systemically to rodents and nonhuman primates.
 For this, both the subcutaneous osmotic pump and direct subcutaneous injection are effective in rats and mice.
 The 3-NP model is capable of recapitulating both the hyperkinetic and hypokinetic symptoms of HD depending on the administration route and duration.

 Genetic models (Wang. & Qin., 2006)